You've read the Philosophy page and it landed

 Welcome.

-The kind of work we do together asks that you be able to feel what’s real, stay with discomfort, and face the deeper stories beneath the surface.
+The work we do together asks something real of you.
+It asks you to feel what's true, stay with discomfort, and face the deeper stories beneath the surface, the ones you've likely been managing, avoiding, or carrying alone for a long time.

-You feel numb when you get home.
-The kids want to play, your partner wants to talk — and all you want is to be left alone.
-You’re not sure when that became your default, but it has.
+You go numb when you get home.
+Your partner wants to talk, the kids want to play, and all you want is to be left alone.
+You're not sure when that became your default.

-You scroll late at night — not to relax, but to escape.
-It’s the only time that feels like yours, but it leaves you feeling worse.
+You scroll late at night, not to relax, but to escape.
+It's the only time that feels like yours.
+And it leaves you feeling worse.

-Silence has become your shield -You don’t know how to say what’s on your mind without it resulting in a row.
-So a lot of the time you hold it in.
-When you do speak up, arguments quickly follow.
+Silence has become your shield.
+You don't know how to say what's on your mind without it becoming a row.
+So you hold it in.
+When you do speak, it often comes out wrong.

-You haven’t cried in years.
-Not because nothing’s hurting, but because you don’t know how to access that part of you anymore.
+You haven't cried in years.
+Not because nothing's hurting.
+Because you don't know how to reach that part of yourself anymore.

-You sometimes wonder about walking away.
-Not because you don’t love them, but because the weight feels unmanageable.
+Sometimes you wonder about walking away.
+Not because you don't love them, but because the weight feels unmanageable.
+Yet you stay, and ache for more closeness.
+You want to feel like you belong, with your partner, your children, yourself.

 You may have some exposure to therapy, coaching, Nonviolent Communication, meditation or men’s work.